DudeManBroFoSho/AtO_Mod_Act1AlternateOptimalPath/README.md

 Check the "Install Mods" section [here](https://devcode.secretsisters.gay/AtO_How_To) for instructions on how to install Obleskial Options and the Alternate Act 1 Optimal Path mod.

-# Alternate Act 1 Optimal Path
+# Alternate Act 1 Subzone

 This is an Across the Obelisk mod for Adventure Mode that contains: